pay-theory/payment-components/docs/PAYMENT_PARAMETERS.md

 **Maximum Amount Limit**: Amount the payment must be less than to be a valid payment.
 * This will default to $5000 if left blank.

-**Enabled**: Payments using this profile will only be valid if the profile is enabled.
+**Enabled**: Payments using these parameters will only be valid if the parameters are enabled.
 * This allows you to disable a group of payment intents by disabling a set of payment parameters.
 <br/>
 <br/>